stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

   feedback, and reflecting on mistakes in the context of your own busy work life is a challenge.
   What will keep you energized to stay engaged with your learning process?

+## Good software practices

+We shouldn't assume that all learners are aware of best software development practices.
+It is therefore a good idea to adhere to good software development practices when teaching workshops
+(e.g. by using version control and testing in code examples), so that participants
+become acquainted with them as a side benefit of attending a workshop.

 ## Team teaching